AvolitesLtd/TitanManual/docs/titan-basics/front-panel-buttons.md

 * Macros will only record physical button presses and a few particular types of touch screen presses (selecting fixture handles; changing menus).
 Changing properties on the touch screen won't be recorded.

-- You can also write macros programatically.
+- You can also write macros programmatically.
 See the [Avolites.de wiki on macros](https://www.avolites.de/wiki/macros/start) (external link).

 ## Keyboard shortcuts